vectorgrp/sil-kit/docs/demos/demos.rst

         # Monitor (optional):
         |Monitor|

-        # CAN Reader:
+        # Can Reader:
-        |DemoDir|/SilKitDemoCan ./SilKit-Demos/Can/DemoCan.silkit.yaml CanReader
+        |DemoDir|/SilKitDemoCanReader

-        # CAN Writer:
+        # Can Writer:
-        |DemoDir|/SilKitDemoCan ./SilKit-Demos/Can/DemoCan.silkit.yaml CanWriter
+        |DemoDir|/SilKitDemoCanWriter

         # System Controller:
         |SystemController| CanReader CanWriter

-    To run the demo without virtual time synchronization, use the following commands in separate terminals:
+    To run the demo without virtual time synchronization and start coordination, use the following commands in separate terminals:

     .. parsed-literal::

         # Registry (if not already running):
         |Registry|

-        # CAN Reader:
+        # Can Reader:
-        |DemoDir|/SilKitDemoCan ./SilKit-Demos/Can/DemoCan.silkit.yaml CanReader --async
+        |DemoDir|/SilKitDemoCanReader --async --autonomous

-        # CAN Writer:
+        # Can Writer:
-        |DemoDir|/SilKitDemoCan ./SilKit-Demos/Can/DemoCan.silkit.yaml CanWriter --async

-Notes
-    * The writer sends CAN frames at a fixed rate of one frame per simulation step (1ms).
-    * Both reader and writer sleep for 1 second per simulation step to slow down the execution.
+        |DemoDir|/SilKitDemoCanWriter --async --autonomous

 .. _sec:eth-demo: